agoering/spice-pinball/docs/manyshiftregs.md

 This second shift register's clock and latch pins have been shared with the first.
 But its data pin is right now going to ground (0 volts).
-Try removing that connection, and instead connecting its data pin to the first shift register's Q7' pin.
+Try removing that connection, and instead connect the second shift register's data pin to the first shift register's QH' pin.

 <img src="{{ site.baseurl }}/img/c-shiftreg-2-connect.png" style="width: 650px"/>